RashidRysaev/client_server_apps/README.md

 A new project:
 it's supposed to be a messenger, but we shall see.
-Check it up as soon as I am finished with it ;)
+Check it out as soon as I am finished with it ;)